Ipswich: Spiking by needle victim too scared to go out

 "We were in there for 30 to 40 minutes and I went straight to the bar upstairs," she explained.

-"All I remember is being at the bar, I was with friends, and by then I had had two drinks, so not much" she said.
+"All I remember is being at the bar, I was with friends, and by then I had had two drinks, so not much."

 Her friends later told her they had walked downstairs and then about half a mile (800m) to club Unit 17, none of which she can recall.